ZLA Logo

 • Not descending via the published altitude restrictions

-• Many pilots expect to be given hard altitudes to which to descend.
+• Some pilots expect to be given hard altitudes to which to descend.
 That won't be the case with optimized profile descents.
 Your FMS should have the altitudes preset for a nice smooth descent.

 • Not descending with the published speed restrictions